kunigami/kunigami.github.io/blog/_posts/2015-03-08-revisiting-python:-object-oriented-programming.md

 {% endhighlight %}

-**Class Methods.** are different from regular methods because they always receive the class object instead of the instance object as the first argument.
+**Class Methods.** are different from regular methods because they always receive the *class object* instead of the *instance object* as the first argument.
 More specifically, when calling from a class object, it is bound automatically as the first parameter and when called from the instance object, its corresponding class object is bound instead.
 For example,

 {% highlight python %}
 class ClassWithClassMethod():
     def regularMethod(type):
-        print type
+        print(type)

-    classMethod = ClassMethod(regularMethod)
+    classMethod = classmethod(regularMethod)

-ClassWithClassMethod.classMethod()
+ClassWithClassMethod.classMethod() # __main__.ClassWithClassMethod

+# binds to the class object even when called via an instance object
-x = ClassWithClassMethod() # ClassWithClassMethod
+x = ClassWithClassMethod()
-x.classMethod()            # ClassWithClassMethod
+x.classMethod() # __main__.ClassWithClassMethod

 {% endhighlight %}

-### Inheritance
+## Inheritance

 The syntax for inheritance is `class Derived(Base)`.
 Methods defined in the base classes can be overridden by derived classes.
 If a name (variable or method) is referenced from an instance, it's searched from the current class, going up on the inheritance chain, until the definition is first found.